geoedf/geoedf-metadata/README.md

 The Assembler module takes extracted metadata and compiles it into a structured format ready for submission.

 ### Submitter
-The Submitter module is responsible for submitting the assembled metadata to a designated repository or data index via the Globus platform.
+The Submitter module is responsible for submitting the assembled metadata to a specified index via the Globus Sdk.
+The index is under the app's role and allows the app to submit or delete data to it.

 ### Watcher
 The Watcher module is used in tracking the status of tasks in the task list file by calling Globus SDK.